In shifting Syria conflict, Assad assumes command of forces

 “The problem is the regime lives in its own world.
 It is clear the people are rejecting this idea - the regime’s narrative - that it is a secular regime set upon by extremists, a battle between good and evil and Bashar will one day be vindicated.
 Bashar is not the victim.
 He is the cause of the violence,” said a Western diplomat.

-The conflict has spiraled into a civil war with almost daily massacres and sectarian killings which some observers say make Assad’s fate almost irrelevant.
+The conflict has spiralled into a civil war with almost daily massacres and sectarian killings which some observers say make Assad’s fate almost irrelevant.

 The feuding among the opposition and its failure to unite under one command is one factor that has helped Assad to hold on.
 There is still no serious effort to unify the opposition.